pcfx-devel/PC-FX_Info/FX_Backup_Mem_Format.md

 information about saved games.
 Most games which allow for multiple different save games will save these as different files within the same game-specific folder.

+### Re-Formatting

+Note that the boot sector below has specific values which indicate overall size of the FX-BMP unit;
+although the format process normally detects the size of the module, it will NOT resize on a reformat, so be careful in certain situations !

+For example, if you restore a 128KB image onto a 512KB-capable BMP device and later try to reformat it, the original boot sector entries will remain, and the unit will continue to appear to be a 128KB device.
+In such a case, you will need to erase the boot sector (i.e. load 0x00's or seomthing similar) into the boot sector, and then erase it.

 ### Layout Overview for Different Size Memories

 | Type | Values: 32KB (Internal) | FX-BMP: 128KB | 256KB | 512KB | 1MB | 2MB | 4MB | 8MB |